 While a disc is playing, the CD indicator is displayed on the digital screen, as is the clock.

-RCL (Recall): Press once to see which track is playing.
-Press again while the track number is displayed to see how long your selection has been playing.
+RCL (Recall): Press this button once to see which track is playing.
+Press again within five seconds to see how long your selection has been playing.
 The track number also will be displayed when the volume is changed or a new track starts to play.

-COMP (Compression): Depressing this button makes soft and loud passages more equal in volume.
+COMP (Compression): Pressing this button makes soft and loud passages more equal in volume.
 Press again to resume normal play.

-RDM (Random): Press to play tracks in random order.

-REV (Reverse): Press and hold to rapidly back up to a favorite passage.
+RDM (Random): Press to play tracks in random, rather than sequential, order.
+Press the button again to play the tracks sequentially.
+REV (Reverse): Press and hold to rapidly reverse the disc.
 Release to resume playing.